lmc2179/lmc2179.github.io/_posts/2020-08-30-multiplicative.md

 ![Original data](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/multiplicative/1.png)

 The result is what we expect - the variance of the residuals changes with $x$.
 As I mentioned, this is sometimes a case in which a log transform is used.
-Let's try one out and see why happens with this model's residuals:
+Let's try one out and see what happens with this model's residuals:

 ```python
 log_model = smf.ols('np.log(y) ~ x', df)